awsdocs/aws-datasync-user-guide/doc_source/deploy-agents.md

    1. Make sure that the selected security group allows inbound access to HTTP port 80 from the web browser that you plan to use to activate the agent\.

    1. Make sure that the security group of the source file system allows inbound traffic from the agent\.
 In addition, make sure that the agent allows outbound traffic to the source file system\.
-If you deploy your agent using a VPC endpoint, you need to allow additional ports\.
+If you deploy your agent by using a VPC endpoint, you need to allow additional ports\.
 For more information, see [How DataSync works with VPC endpoints ](datasync-in-vpc.md#working-with-endpoints)\.

-   For the complete set of network requirements for DataSync, see [Network requirements](datasync-network.md)\.
+   For the complete set of network requirements for DataSync, see [AWS DataSync network requirements](datasync-network.md)\.

 1. Choose **Review and Launch** to review your configuration, then choose **Launch** to launch your instance\.
 Remember to use a key pair that's accessible to you\.
 A confirmation page appears and indicates that your instance is launching\.